Luxgen U6

-The Luxgen U6 is a compact crossover (CUV) produced by the Taiwanese car company Luxgen.
-The compact crossover was also produced and sold in China by the Dongfeng-Yulon Luxgen joint venture.
+The Luxgen U6 is a compact crossover SUV produced by the Taiwanese car company Luxgen.
+The compact crossover was also produced and sold in China by the Dongfeng-Yulon joint venture.

 Overview

-The vehicle was developed under Yulon's R&D center, HAITEC.
+The Luxgen U6 was developed under Yulon's R&D center, HAITEC.
 Based on the same platform as the Luxgen S5 compact car, the U6 crossover is Luxgen's first compact crossover positioned under the U7 7 seater SUV.
 A minor update was done in 2014, featuring the new Eco Hyper engine technology.
 The U6 Turbo is available with two turbocharged engines: 1.8 turbo with 171 hp and 27.1 kgm or a 2.0 turbo with 191 hp and 28 kgm.
 Gearbox: 5-speed automatic or 5-speed manual for the 1.8 turbo, and a 6-speed automatic for the 2.0 turbo.

+U6 GT

-The Luxgen U6 used to be called Luxgen U6 Turbo Eco Hyper in Taiwan.
-A facelift model was launched in 2017 Shanghai Motor Show.
+A facelift model was launched in 2017 Shanghai Motor Show called the U6 GT.
 It went on sale in November, 2017 in Taiwan.
 The U6 GT is powered by a 1.8L petrol engine with 202 PS and 32.6 kgm, and the U6 GT220 is powered by a 1.8L petrol engine with 222 PS and 33.6 kgm, both with 6-speed manumatic transmissions.
-Its competitor worldwide is the BYD Song.
+A U6 GT Rays Edition model was also offered with a set of Rays performance wheels developed by Luxgen and Rays exclusively for the U6 GT.

+U6 Neo

+A second facelift was launched in 2023 called the U6 Neo.
+The powertrain of the U6 Neo remains to be the 1.8L petrol engine with 202 PS while featuring a restyled front end that fits with the URX Neo and the Luxgen N7 electric crossover SUV that comes after.
+A U6 Neo Rays Edition model was also offered with a limited run of 100.
+The Rays Edition features the same Rays performance wheels from the U6 GT Rays Edition.